Plugin Development¶

 How YAML Rules Work¶

 YAML rules iterate over HCL blocks in the file.
-For each resource block that matches the configured resource_types (or all resource blocks if none are specified), the rule checks that all required_attributes are present.
-Missing attributes generate a finding.
+For each block that matches the configured block_types (or all blocks if not specified) and resource_types (or all blocks of that type if none specified), the rule:

 Installation¶